File 325 · Open (folklore)

 No agency has ever been documented

 The literal claim is unsupported.
-Verified No records, budgets, personnel, or any other evidence of an organization dedicated to threatening UFO witnesses have ever surfaced, despite decades of declassification of genuine government UFO files [3].
+Verified No records, budgets, personnel, or any other evidence of an organization dedicated to threatening UFO witnesses have ever surfaced, despite decades of declassification of genuine government UFO files — including the recent PURSUE and AARO releases [3].

 The competing positions.